zGuiMiranda/social-feed-api/README.md

     "user":2
 }

-user id is being mocked to simulate if the new post was created by the user themself or by another user
+user id is being mocked to simulate if the new post was created by the user themself or by another user.
+If the user id is "2", then the it will trigger the alert via web socket.

 # run